huangderek02/MarketStructure/items/report.md

 1. Feature 1: User registration including changing details (easy) (Approved suggested feature)
    * Class: [RegisterActivity](https://gitlab.cecs.anu.edu.au/u7127350/ga-22s2-comp2100-6442/-/blob/main/app/src/main/java/com/example/marketstructure/RegisterActivity.java), (The class is used to register a new user, all methods) Lines of code: 28-159
    * Class: [ProfileActivity](https://gitlab.cecs.anu.edu.au/u7127350/ga-22s2-comp2100-6442/-/blob/main/app/src/main/java/com/example/marketstructure/ProfileActivity.java), methods updateProfile(), openEditEmailDialog(), updateEmail(), openEditNameDialog(), openChangePassword() Lines of code: 75-358
    * Description: Users may create an account using an email and password.
-Password needs to be atleast 6 characters long and user needs to confirm the password.
+Password needs to be at least 6 characters long and user needs to confirm the password.
 The account can be used to login to the application.
 A progress bar shows how far the user is from creating a new account.
 Users can change their password and email or delete their account in their profile page.
 <br>

 Feature Category: Peer to Peer Messaging <br>